Field Guide to the R Mixed Model Wilderness

 • 13.4 Compact letter displays

-• 13.6 Export emmeans to excel sheet
+• 13.6 Export emmeans to an external file

 • 13.7 Graphical display of emmeans